EttusResearch/uhd/host/docs/images.rst

 Platform installers
 ^^^^^^^^^^^^^^^^^^^^^^
 The UNIX-based installers will install the images into /usr/share/uhd/images.
-On windows, the images will be installed to <install-path>/share/uhd/images.
+On Windows, the images will be installed to <install-path>/share/uhd/images.

 ^^^^^^^^^^^^^^^^^^^^^^
 Archive install